samratbasu2019/skillzag-razorpay/README.md

-## sample-razor-pay-spring-java
+## skillzagrazorpay

-A Simple application developed for using Razor pay with Java.
+A skillzagrazorpay for using Razor pay with Java.

 These options are used:

 - Spring Boot
 - Maven
-- Thymeleaf
+- FreeMarker
 - Bootstrap

 Before Running this project create an account in RazorPay **(https://dashboard.razorpay.com/#/access/signup)** Generate secretID and secretKey. save this values.